 With muscle strains, supporting tissue damage, and cartilage injury, the pain will not be on the bones themselves.
 The pain will usually be less severe and may often only hurt when lifting, bending, or moving your chest.

 Damage to internal organs might also cause chest pain.
 There are many different ways that a car accident can damage internal organs.
 The most common are:

 - Hitting the steering wheel

 - Pressure from the seat belt

 - A puncture from a broken rib

 Lungs can be bruised, punctured, or collapsed in a car accident.
 Like many other injuries that can cause chest pain, these lung injuries can be life-threatening.
-Symptoms include shortness of breath, difficulty breathing, shallow breathing, and coughing.
+Symptoms include:

-A cardiac contusion, also called a myocardial contusion, is a medical term that simply means the heart muscle itself is bruised.
+A cardiac contusion (also called a myocardial contusion) is a medical term that means the heart muscle itself is bruised, according to MedlinePlus.
 It can be caused by the rapid deceleration forces and blunt trauma that occurs during a car accident.
 The bruising occurs on the front or anterior aspect of the chest wall.

-Often, the cardiac contusion occurs when the forces are severe enough to cause a fractured sternum and/or fractured ribs.
+Often, a cardiac contusion occurs when the forces are severe enough to cause a fractured sternum or rib.
 Symptoms of a myocardial contusion include:

 - A racing heart (an arrhythmia)